Michael Lyons (BBC chairman): BBC chairman

 On 1 May 2007, Lyons was appointed Chairman of the BBC Trust, following Michael Grade's departure to become Executive Chairman of rival broadcaster ITV.
 On 3 August 2007, a House of Lords all-party select committee criticised the appointment process, claiming government ministers had too much influence over his appointment.
 Lyons dismissed the allegations, pledging "absolute independence and impartiality".

-On 14 September 2010, Lyons announced that he had written to Jeremy Hunt, the Culture Secretary, to explain that he would serve for only one four-year term and would not seek reappointment in May 2011.
-He cited a growing workload for the part-time role had made him anxious which in turn had been "crowding out" other demands on his time.
+On 14 September 2010, Lyons announced that he would serve for only one four-year term and would not seek reappointment in May 2011.
 He was succeeded in May 2011 by Chris Patten.

 Housing Commission

 At Labour Party Conference 2013, the Leader of the Opposition, Ed Miliband, launched a Housing Commission to review public policy of Housing in the United Kingdom.
 Sir Michael Lyons headed this commission and published the report on 16 October 2014.